Policies and Standards

 Back to top

 All students participate in clinical training activities in a variety of settings at program-provided sites.
 Students are not required to supply their own sites or preceptors.
-In keeping with the mission of the program, a majority of the clinical opportunities are located outside of metropolitan Portland, many in rural and urban medically underserved sites throughout Oregon, Southwest Washington and Eastern Idaho.
+In keeping with the mission of the program, a majority of the clinical opportunities are located outside of metropolitan Portland, many in rural and urban medically underserved sites throughout Oregon and Southwest Washington.

 Back to top